 Most contractors are also capable of rug dyeing.
 Since area rugs are meant to be a focal point, it’s important they don’t appear shabby or ragged.
 But new rugs are sometimes just as expensive as nice carpeting, so though seriously damaged mats may be beyond repair, minor defects can sometimes be concealed.
 But rug dyeing isn’t just covering up spots; a skilled technician can also replicate Oriental rug designs or create their own intricate borders and patterns.

-Need to find a pro for your carpet dyeing?Find Pros
+Ready to start your carpet dyeing?Find Pros

 The Dye Guys